 Some hybrid drivers can benefit from lower insurance costs because some insurers believe they are at less risk of a collision compared to non-hybrid drivers.
 On the other hand, since some hybrid components such as the engine, transmission or electrical drive cost more to repair and replace, some insurers will charge more for repairs.
 The truth is it varies from insurer to insurer, so it is best to consult with your agent or broker if you are considering getting a hybrid car.
 One major thing to keep in mind is the offsetting fuel savings associated with a hybrid car.
 In some cases, these savings cancel out any additional insurance fees related to repairs and maintenance.

-If you have any questions about Hybrid Car Maintenance, please contact Grandcity Autobody Shop.
+If you have any questions about Hybrid Car Maintenance, please contact Grandcity Autobody Shop in Vancouver.